EliasHaaralahti/image-number-detector/README.md

 #### Image Number Detector is a web-application that uses a convolutional neural network to detect numbers drawn by the users.

+##### I'm looking into acquiring a server to host this application, hopefully a link should be here soon.

 ## Front-end

 * Implementation: Currently the project uses HTML, CSS, JavaScript and JQuery.
 Drawing is made possible by using a HTML5 Canvas and the data is sent to the back-end using an AJAX POST request.